cloudevents/spec/cloudevents/extensions/verifiability.md

 We have set the following constraints for the proposed design:

-**Verifiability must be optional:** This ensures that the additional burden of producing verification material and performing verification only applies when verifiability is desired, which is not always the case.
+**Verifiability MUST be OPTIONAL:** This ensures that the additional burden of producing verification material and performing verification only applies when verifiability is desired, which is not always the case.

-**The design must be backward compatible:** Backward compatibility ensures that producers can produce verifiable events without any knowledge about whether the consumers have been configured to and are able to verify events.
+**The design MUST be backward compatible:** Backward compatibility ensures that producers can produce verifiable events without any knowledge about whether the consumers have been configured to and are able to verify events.
 Consumers that do not support verification can consumer signed events as if they were unsigned.

-**The verification material must be contained in the same message as the event:** The design aims to be simple and robust, and so the verification material must be transported and delivered along with the event that it describes—and not in separate events or even through different channels.
+**The verification material MUST be contained in the same message as the event:** The design aims to be simple and robust, and so the verification material MUST be transported and delivered along with the event that it describes—and not in separate events or even through different channels.

 ## Overview